CkCreative/binance-spot-trading-bot/README.md

 When the graph is already at the top of the oscillation when buying, even though we guard against this by doing averages, the selling price will be untouchable.
 So you have to sit and wait until the curve is high enough again so you can sell to remain profitable, this can mean a pause longer than a day.

-At the moment, it is not possible to just cancel and place it anywhere else for the sake of it, the bot is not accepting losses yet.
-Until it can, we have to sit and wait.
+~~At the moment, it is not possible to just cancel and place it anywhere else for the sake of it, the bot is not accepting losses yet.
+Until it can, we have to sit and wait.~~ The bot now accepts losses.
+Just cancel the sell order manually and the bot will place a lower one, although slightly higher than the current price.
+I do this when I notice the price is now stable yet way below where the selling price is.
+It helps me collect more coin, even when the dollar value is less.

-Also, when the main asset tanks, you will go down with it, however, the tanking is not always very fast, so it is possible to place orders as it goes down unless you bought at the absolute top, which means you will have to sit and wait for a reealy loong time!
+Another risk is, when the main asset tanks, you will go down with it, however, the tanking is not always very fast, so it is possible to place orders as it goes down unless you bought at the absolute top, which means you will have to sit and wait for a reealy loong time!

 ## Target

 From initial tests, using Binance Backtesting API for futures trading, when the WIGGLE_ROOM is set to 0.3%, the number of trades averages between 2-3 in one hour.
 This means that considering the fees are 0.1%, you remain with 0.1%*3 which implies that you can make up to 0.3% of 98% of your principal amount every one hour.
 In 24 hours, if all goes well being overly optimistic, you can make between 4-7% of 98% of your principal.
-(The 98% comes from trading at least 98% of your mmain asset)
+(The 98% comes from trading at least 98% of your main asset, see settings)

-So say you started with 1000 USD, 98% of that is 980USD.
+So say you started with 1000 USD, and set `"ASSET_PERCENT": 98.` 98% of 1000 is 980USD.
 Then, 4-7% of that is about 40-70USD each day.
 Which is decent to be honest.

-So far, when the WIGGLE_ROOM is set to 0.5% in the DENTUSDT market, the average return is about 0.6% in 4 hours, translating to around 2-4% each day.
+While testing on a real market, when the WIGGLE_ROOM was set to 0.5% in the DENTUSDT market, the average return came to about 0.6% in 4 hours, translating to around 2-4% each day.
 Quite decent!

 ## Future Improvements

 - Ability to trade multiple pairs.
 - Ability to automatically determine the WIGGLE_ROOM for any given asset at any given time since the curves are not always just small fluctuations but giant leaps at times.
-- Ability to take short term losses by selling low so as to keep following the curve.
+- Ability to take short term losses by selling low so as to keep following the curve. ✔️
-- Ability to calculate and report profits at different times of the day depending on all the successful trades.
+- Ability to calculate and report profits at different times of the day depending on all the successful trades. ✔️
-- Make it more configurable, everything should be configured even through an API, not necessarily through the settings file.
+- Make it more configurable, everything should be configured even through an API, not necessarily through the settings file. ✔️ (UI now available)
-- Ability to send notifications to many other channels, e.g. Telegram, Slack
+- Ability to send notifications to many other channels, e.g. Telegram, Slack ✔️ Telegram now available
-- Ability to consider TA indicators
+- Ability to consider TA indicators - partially - considering rough RSI for now.

 ## Running the Bot

-Just edit the `settings.json` file to include your own preferences and your available asset as the main asset then `docker-compose up` or `docker-compose up -d` depending on your kind of medicine.
+Just edit the `settings.json` file to include your own preferences and your preferred market, your preferred market should have money, then `docker-compose up` or `docker-compose up -d` depending on your kind of medicine.

 To run without Docker, edit the `settings.json` file accordingly and then run `npm install` inside the `/bot` folder then `npm run dev`.